 We rely on a number of third party service partners, both domestic and international, to complement our global service and support resources.
 We rely upon these partners for certain maintenance and support functions, as well as the installation of our equipment in some large network builds.
-These projects often include complex customization, installation and testing.
 In order to ensure the proper installation and maintenance of our products, we must identify, train and certify qualified service partners.
 Certification can be costly and time-consuming, and our partners often provide similar services for other companies, including our competitors.
 We may not be able to manage effectively our relationships with our service partners and cannot be certain that they will be able to deliver services in the manner or time required.
 If our service partners are unsuccessful in delivering services: